Who better to solve an 'impossible crime' than someone does the impossible for a living? The Magician Detective is a Stage Magician

 - She does work out a magic trick that's vital to solving the case very quickly, but refuses to tell you.

 - James Randi, aka "The Amazing Randi," was a professional magician before turning his attention to debunking claims of supernatural ability.
 He has a long-standing $1,000,000 reward set aside for anyone whose abilities withstood his investigation.
 No one was yet to collect.
-He is perhaps most famous for exposing Uri Gellar as a fraud live on The Tonight Show with Johnny Carson, who also had magician training and an interest in debunking Gellar.
+He is perhaps most famous for exposing Uri Geller as a fraud live on The Tonight Show with Johnny Carson, who also had magician training and an interest in debunking Geller.

 - Randi also maintains that magicians are really necessary when debunking these charlatans, since they are a lot better at catching deliberate fraud than other researchers and scientists.